-At 31 December 2021, the Group had trade and other receivables (net of loss allowance for ECL) of approximately RM24,078,000 (2020: RM21,195,000).
-The loss allowance for ECL was approximately RM1,530,000 (2020: RM1,791,000) at 31 December 2021.
+At 31 December 2022, the Group had trade and other receivables (net of loss allowance for ECL) of approximately RM15,904,000.
+The loss allowance for ECL was approximately RM1,246,000 at 31 December 2022.

-In determining the loss allowance for ECL of trade and other receivables, the management of the Group assesses whether the credit risk on trade and other receivables has increased significantly since initial recognition and whether trade and other receivables are credit impaired, and considers the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current conditions at the reporting date as well as the forecast of future conditions.
+In determining the loss allowance for ECL of trade and other receivables, the Group's management assesses whether the credit risk on trade and other receivables has increased significantly since initial recognition and whether trade and other receivables are credit impaired, and considers the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current conditions at the reporting date as well as the forecast of future conditions.

-We identified the loss allowance for ECL of trade and other receivables as a key audit matter due to its significance to the consolidated financial statements, and the use of judgement by the management of the Group in evaluating the ECL of trade and other receivables.
+We identified the loss allowance for ECL on trade and other receivables as a key audit matter due to its significance to the consolidated financial statements, and the use of judgement by the Group's management in evaluating the ECL of trade and other receivables.

 Our procedures, among others, included:

-- a) enquiring the management to understand the Group's process for estimating the loss allowance for ECL of trade and other receivables; - evaluating the design and implementation of key controls relating to estimate of loss allowance for ECL of trade and other receivables; - evaluating the judgement made by management in identifying trade and other receivables with significant increase in credit risk and credit-impaired trade and other receivables; - assessing whether the loss allowance for ECL of trade and other receivables is properly supported by considering available forward-looking information, the debtors' ageing analysis, settlement record and history of bad debt, on a sample basis; - e) for credit-impaired trade and other receivables, testing and challenging the reasonableness of the loss allowance with reference to the future estimated cash flows from the customers as prepared by the management of the Group, including the expected recoverable amount from the counterparties, on a sample basis; and - f) recalculating the loss allowance for ECL of trade and other receivables made by the management of the Group.
+- a) enquiring the Group's management to understand the Group's process for estimating the loss allowance for ECL of trade and other receivables; - evaluating the design and implementation of key controls relating to estimate of loss allowance of trade and other receivables; - c) evaluating the judgement made by the Group's management in identifying trade and other receivables with significant increase in credit risk and credit-impaired trade and other receivables; - assessing whether the loss allowance for ECL of trade and other receivables is properly supported by considering available forward-looking information, the debtors' ageing analysis, settlement record and history of bad debt, on a sample basis; - e) for credit-impaired trade and other receivables, testing and challenging the reasonableness of the loss allowance with reference to the future estimated cash flows from the customers as prepared by the Group's management, including the expected recoverable amount from the counterparties, on a sample basis; and - f) recalculating the loss allowance for ECL of trade and other receivables made by the Group's management.